GiggInnovations/gigg-knowledge-base/gpt_site_competition_voting.md

 ## Winning

 - If the winner of the round is selected by votes, the entrants with the most votes move on
 - Round winners and final winners can also be selected by random choice or company choice.
-This will depend on what the company has chosen in the "Rounds" setup tab.
+This will depend on what the company has chosen in the "Rounds" setup tab in Gigg.
   ![image](https://github.com/user-attachments/assets/f9f04b8c-2081-4ca0-8152-c264426e6687)

 - After the final round ends and “Advance Challenge” is clicked, an email is sent to the entrant(s) with the most votes
 - The challenge ends and the winner(s) are determined
 - Admins can remove entries from the current round to influence outcomes if needed
 - However, entries that did not advance from previous rounds cannot be brought back
-- Winner(s) are automatically displayed on the site once chosen
+- Winner(s) are automatically displayed on the Gigg competition website once chosen
   ![Screenshot 2025-08-12 9 47 27 AM](https://github.com/user-attachments/assets/35dfb323-53bd-44c2-9e33-36097c242b24)

 ---